pikesley/uncle-clive/README.md

 Will return content of the form _:text_, rendered in the 1982 Sinclair Spectrum character set.

-####/:text/gitfiti
+####/:text/pokrovsky

-Will return content of the form _:text_, rendered in the 1982 Sinclair Spectrum character set, but compressed to fit into 7 rows, the JSON form of which is suitable for use in [Gitfiti](https://github.com/gelstudios/gitfiti)
+Will return content of the form _:text_, rendered in the 1982 Sinclair Spectrum character set, but compressed to fit into 7 rows thus:

+* if a character has a blank bottom row, it will be excised, else
+* if a character has a blank top row, it will be excised, else
+* _rows[4]_ will be excised

+The JSON form of this is designed for use with [Pokrovsky](https://pokrovsky.herokuapp.com)

 ###Notes